woodie/forecast/README.md

         redirects to search page with flash message with no postal code at address
-        redirects to search page with flash message with valid postal address
+        redirects to search page with flash message with an existing place
-        with bad openweather API key
-          redirects to search page with flash message with current weather and forcast data
+        with current weather and forcast data
           renders the result page
+        with a new place
+          renders the result page
+          with bad weather service credentials
+            redirects to search page with flash message

 WeatherController
   routing